Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Relations among the McCullough--Wanderley conjectures

 At this point, our proof diverges from that of McCullough and Wanderley.
 In Lemma 10.2 of \cite{wanderley}, it is shown that $(A,B)$ and $(A^{-1},B^{-1})$ are not conjugate if $2-\tr A^{-1}B^{-1}AB$ is not a square in $\bF_q$.
-Since $(A,B)$ and $(A^{-1},B^{-1})$ correspond to the same Markoff triple and are evidently Nielsen equivalent, that completes McCullough and Wanderley's proof: the $Q$-classification conjecture implies the classification conjecture when $4-\kappa$ is not a square.
+Since $(A,B)$ and $(A^{-1},B^{-1})$ correspond to the same Markoff triple and are evidently Nielsen equivalent, that completes McCullough and Wanderley's proof: the $Q$-Classification Conjecture implies the Classification Conjecture when $4-\kappa$ is not a square.
 In our proof, we use instead the Nielsen equivalent pairs $(A,B)$ and $(B,A)$.
-It turns out that when $\kappa\in\bF_q\backslash\{0,4\}$ or when $\kappa=0$ and $q\equiv 3\,\text{mod}\,4$, there exist generators $A$ and $B$ for $\text{SL}_2(\bF_q)$ such that $(A,B)$ and $(B,A)$ correspond to the same Markoff triple (with respect to $\kappa$) while not being conjugate.
-This is all we need because when $\kappa=4$ (corresponding to trace 2), Proposition \ref{prop:wanderley} says there are no essential triples that solve the Markoff equation.
-That case is irrelevant to the McCullough--Wanderley conjectures.
-And we have already seen when $\kappa=0$ (corresponding to trace $-2$) and $q\equiv 1\,\text{mod}\,4$ that the equivalence of the classification and $Q$-classification conjectures follows immediately from Theorem \ref{thm:macbeath}.
+It turns out that when $\kappa\in\bF_q\backslash\{0,4\}$ or when $\kappa=0$ and $q\equiv 3\,\text{mod}\,4$, there exist generators $A$ and $B$ for $\text{SL}_2(\bF_q)$ such that $(A,B)$ and $(B,A)$ are not conjugate yet correspond to the same Markoff triple.
+That is the only missing ingredient to a complete proof.

-We can construct the aforementioned generators $A$ and $B$ from a specific kind of Markoff triple.
+We can construct such generators $A$ and $B$ from a specific kind of Markoff triple.
 It takes the form $(\alpha,\alpha,\gamma)$ with $\gamma$ satisfying the properties below.